-Each data node (data product) in the mesh can be worked on independently.
-As each node is containerized, it can be deployed as soon as any changes are ready.
+Each data product in the mesh can be worked on independently.
+As each data product is containerized, it can be deployed as soon as any changes are ready.

-As new data arises, new nodes can be constructed and deployed to the mesh.
-The same node can be accessed by many portals and teams.
+As new data arises, new data products can be constructed and deployed to the mesh.
+The same data product can be accessed by many analysis platforms and teams.
 This allows your organization to scale your data mesh as you grow.

 Accelerate time to value

 Get value from day one.
-As a single node with a single analysis app can be released within hours.
+As a single data product with a single analysis app can be released within hours.
 This allows domain experts to instantly start asking and answering their own questions.